Song sparrows curate and shuffle their playlists, like a bird version of Spotify

 A new study on bird "playlists" is making me feel very connected to male song sparrows.
-Researchers discovered the birds curate and shuffle their song selections in a surprisingly complex manner, tracking how long and how often they sing the songs in their repertoire.
+The birds curate and shuffle their song selections in a surprisingly complex manner, researchers discovered, tracking how long and how often they sing the songs in their repertoire.
 They're a lot like me, obsessed with songs, but trying not to burn out on the same tunes.

 The North American songbirds are known for their chipper and enthusiastic vocal exercises.
 The males use songs to attract females, and they put a lot of effort into the crooning.
 Remarkably, they can also track the order and frequency of their songs for up to 30 minutes.